 Thirty-seven letters of the Franks family are known to survive, dating from May 7, 1733, to October 30, 1748.
 All are addressed to Naphtali Franks in England.
 Thirty-four are from Abigail, one is from Jacob, and two are written by his brother David.
 They discuss local politics, family and community activities, and aspects of the Franks family’s trans-Atlantic business.
-But Abigail Franks’s letters are most significant as an early American Jewish woman’s extended thoughts on the fit and fate of Judaism in colonial New York.
+Abigail Franks’ letters offer a critical perspective of an early American Jewish woman’s extended thoughts on the fit and fate of Judaism in colonial New York.

 Franks worked diligently to raise her children as practicing Jews.
-Daughters and sons received instruction in Hebrew, and the family practiced traditional Judaism, honoring the Sabbath, keeping kosher, and keeping the Jewish holidays.
+Daughters and sons received instruction in Hebrew, and the family practiced traditional Judaism, honoring the Sabbath, keeping Term used for ritually untainted food according to the laws of Kashrut (Jewish dietary laws).kosher, and keeping the Jewish holidays.
 Franks urged Naphtali in England to keep up with his morning devotions and cautioned him to avoid nonkosher food, warning him off even his uncle’s table.
 But Franks was also critical of much in Judaism.
 In the open air of colonial America, and likely under the influence of the broad range of philosophers and novelists she read—among her favorite authors were Pope, Fielding, Smollett, Dryden, Montesquieu, Addison, and Gentleman’s Magazine, all supplied to her by Naphtali—she yearned for a Calvin or a Luther to reform what she deemed Judaism’s worst superstitions.
 She was scathing in her critique of the New York Jewish community, calling its ladies a “Stupid Set of people” and despairing about the pool of Jewish suitors available for her daughters.